wolfricoz/ageverifier/docs/privacypolicy.md

 ## Introduction

 This privacy policy outlines how AgeVerifier (“we,” “our,” or “us”) collects, uses, and protects your personal data when you interact with our bot.
 By using AgeVerifier, you agree to the terms of this policy.

+In this document, I may refer to **servers** as **guilds**, as that is the terminology used within Discord's API.

 ## Why do we store your data?